UPDATE 13th April 2017: Message from The Sad Squirrel ahead of next week’s (Tue 18th April 2017) Twitter Thunderclap

-Many of the local campaigns have their own petition because each group petitions in their locality and it encourages people to get involved with their local campaigns.
+Many of the local campaigns have their own petition (as well as their own Facebook Groups) because each group petitions in their locality and it encourages people to get involved with their local campaigns.

 All for One, One For All.
 Thank you!

 The groups now working together under the STAG banner are:

 The trees on Western Road in Sheffield were planted to honour pupils of Westways School who gave their lives in the Great War.

 Sheffield City Council plan to honour their memory in the Centenary of the Great War by destroying this Memorial and felling the trees.
 Independent arboricultural advice from leaders in the industry has confirmed that these trees have many years of useful life left if properly maintained.
 Facebook page.

 In September 2014 Dave Dillner and other Heeley residents started campaigning to stop the felling of 129 mature trees to make way for a new bus lane in Heeley.
 They were triumphant and the plans were shelved.
 Before the injunction this area was hit by a number of fellings.
 Please show your support or join one of the groups public meetings.
 You can find out more via their Facebook group.

 Rivelin Valley Road is the second longest avenue of Lime trees in the UK and the Council have prescribed 31 of these trees for the chop.
 Lead by Helen Davison you can find out more about their campaign and meetings via their Facebook group.

 A new addition to the STAG family this group is specifically set up to defend the beautiful majestic trees of Ecclesall Road.
 Join them on Facebook.